 - allow-query-cache Specifies which hosts are allowed to get answers from the cache.
-If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless recursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used. - allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
-If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used. - allow-update Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
+If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless recursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used. - allow-query-cache-on Specifies which local addresses can give answers from the cache.
+If not specified, the default is to allow cache queries on any address, localnets and localhost. - allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
+If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used. - allow-recursion-on Specifies which local addresses can accept recursive queries.
+If not specified, the default is to allow recursive queries on all addresses. - allow-update Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
 The default is to deny updates from all hosts.
 Note that allowing updates based on the requestor's IP address is insecure; see Section 7.3 for details. - allow-update-forwarding Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
 The default is { none; }, which means that no update forwarding will be performed.
 To enable update forwarding, specify allow-update-forwarding { any; };.
 Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves.